 - Shape the mixture into cookies and bake about 10-12 minutes.

-The beauty of this recipe is that almost any one of the ingredients can be varied depending on the eating needs and preferences of your family.
+Almost any one of the ingredients can be varied depending on the eating needs and preferences of your family.
 Here are some ideas:

 See more alternatives in the ingredients section above.